-1 (9) to include the prevention of child and forced 2 marriage as an important part of United States 3 Government efforts to prevent violence against girls 4 and promote gender equality and global health; 5 (10) to require that all United States contrac- 6 tors and grantees establish appropriate policies and 7 take effective measures to prevent gender-based vio- 8 lence and sexual exploitation and abuse, including 9 within the workforce; 10 (11) to exert sustained international leadership 11 to prevent and respond to gender-based violence, in- 12 cluding in bilateral and multilateral fora; and 13 (12) to implement a strategy to prevent and re- 14 spond to gender-based violence globally.
-15 TITLE I-UNITED STATES STRAT- 16 EGY TO PREVENT AND RE- 17 SPOND TO GENDER-BASED VI- 18 OLENCE GLOBALLY 19 SEC.
+1 (9) to include the prevention of child and forced 2 marriage as an important part of United States 3 Government efforts to prevent violence against girls 4 and promote gender equality and global health; 5 (10) to require that all United States contrac- 6 tors and grantees establish appropriate policies and 7 take effective measures to prevent gender-based vio- 8. lence and sexual exploitation and abuse, including 9 within the workforce; 10 (11) to exert sustained international leadership 11 to prevent and respond to gender-based violence, in- 12 cluding in bilateral and multilateral fora; and 13 (12) to implement a strategy to prevent and re- 14 spond to gender-based violence globally.
+15 TITLE I-UNITED STATES STRAT- 6 EGY TO PREVENT AND RE- 7 SPOND TO GENDER-BASED VI- 8 OLENCE GLOBALLY 9 SEC.
 101. GLOBAL STRATEGY REQUIREMENT.
-20 (a) IN GENERAL.-Not later than 180 days after the 21 date of the enactment of this Act, and every 4 years there- 22 after, the Ambassador-at-Large for Global Women's 23 Issues at the Department of State appointed pursuant to 24 section 201 (referred to in this section as the "Ambas- 25 sador-at-Large"), in consultation with the Senior Coordi-
+20 (a) In General.-Not later than 180 days after the 21 date of the enactment of this Act, and every 4 years there- 2 after, the Ambassador-at-Large for Global Women's 23 Issues at the Department of State appointed pursuant to 4 section 201 (referred to in this section as the "Ambas- 5. sador-at-Large"), in consultation with the Senior Coordi-

-1 nator for Gender Equality and Women's Empowerment at 2 the United States Agency for International Development 3 appointed pursuant to section 202 (referred to in this sec- 4 tion as the "Senior Coordinator"), shall- 5 (1) develop or update, in consultation with civil 6 society, including service providers, a United States 7 global strategy to prevent and respond to gender- 8 based violence, using evidence-based interventions 9 and standards that address the root causes of, and 10 provide comprehensive responses to, gender-based vi- 11 olence; 12 (2) submit the strategy under paragraph (1) to 13 the appropriate congressional committees for com- 14 ment and review; and 15 (3) make the strategy publicly available on the 16 Internet.
-17 (b) INITIAL STRATEGY.-For the purposes of this 18 section, an existing United States strategy to prevent and 19 respond to gender-based violence may be deemed to fulfill 20 the initial requirement under subsection (a).
-21 (e) Collaboration and Coordination.-In devel- 22. oping the strategy under subsection (a), the Ambassador- 23 at-Large and the Senior Coordinator shall consult with- 24 (1) the heads of relevant Federal agencies:
+- nator for Gender Equality and Women's Empowerment at the United States Agency for International Development 2 3 appointed pursuant to section 202 (referred to in this section as the "Senior Coordinator"), shall- 4 5 (1) develop or update, in consultation with civil 6 society, including service providers, a United States 7 global strategy to prevent and respond to gender-8 based violence, using evidence-based interventions 9 and standards that address the root causes of, and 10 provide comprehensive responses to, gender-based vi-11 olence; 12 (2) submit the strategy under paragraph (1) to 13 the appropriate congressional committees for com-14 ment and review; and 15 (3) make the strategy publicly available on the 16 internet. - internet. (b) INITIAL STRATEGY-For the purposes of this - 17 (b) Initial Strategy.-For the purposes of this 18 section, an existing United States strategy to prevent and 19 respond to gender-based violence may be deemed to fulfill 20 the initial requirement under subsection (a). - 21 (c) Collaboration and Coordination.-In devel-22 oping the strategy under subsection (a), the Ambassador- - 23 at-Large and the Senior Coordinator shall consult with- - 24 (1) the heads of relevant Federal agencies;

-1 (2) the Senior Policy Operating Group on Traf- 2 ficking in Persons; and 3.
-(3) representatives of civil society, including 4 nongovernmental organizations, faith-based organi- 5 zations, multilateral organizations, local and inter- 6 national civil society groups, and local service pro- 7 viders and beneficiaries with demonstrated experi- 8 ence in addressing gender-based violence or pro- 9 moting gender equality internationally.
-10 (d) Use of Funds.-Amounts appropriated or oth- 11 erwise made available to carry out the activities under this 12 section shall be subject to all applicable restrictions under 13 Federal law.
-14 (e) RULE OF CONSTRUCTION.-Nothing in this sec- 15 tion may be construed to authorize any additional appro- 16 priations to earry out the strategy under subsection (a).
-17 TITLE II-OVERSIGHT AND 18 ACCOUNTABILITY 19 SEC.
+1 (2) the Senior Policy Operating Group on Traf 2 ficking in Persons; and 3 (3) representatives of civil society, including 4 nongovernmental organizations, faith-based organi- 5 zations, multilateral organizations, local and inter- 6 national civil society groups, and local service pro- 7 viders and beneficiaries with demonstrated experi- 8 ence in addressing gender-based violence or pro- 9 moting gender equality internationally.
+10 · (d) USE OF FUNDS.-Amounts appropriated or oth- 11 erwise made available to carry out the activities under this 12 section shall be subject to all applicable restrictions under 13 Federal law.
+14 (e) RULE OF CONSTRUCTION.-Nothing in this sec- 15 tion may be construed to authorize any additional appro- 16 priations to carry out the strategy under subsection (a).
+17 TITLE II-OVERSIGHT AND 8 ACCOUNTABILITY 19 SEC.
 201. DEFINITIONS.
-20 In this title.
-21 (1) AGENCY.-The term "Agency" means the 22 United States Agency for International Develop- 23 ment.
-24 (2) Ambassador.
-The term "Ambassador" 25 means the Ambassador-at-Large for Global Women's
+20. In this title: 21 (1) AGENCY.-The term "Agency" means the 22 United States Agency for International Develop- 23 ment.
+24 (2) Ambassador.-The term "Ambassador" 25 means the Ambassador-at-Large for Global Women's